 - How Scholarships Work, http://money.howstuffworks.com/personal-finance/college-planning/financial-aid/scholarship1.htm

 - Ryan C. Williams (Syracuse University), interviewed by the author 8/21/2014

 - Terry Micks (UW-La Crosse), interviewed by the author 8/19/2014

 If you're a distance learner researching how to get online college student loans, you may be met with an onslaught of information.
 First off, there are many different types of student loans.
 Essentially, it boils down to federal student loans and loans from private lenders.
 Private lenders can include a bank, credit union, state agency, or a school.

 The Department of Education currently offers one federal student loan program: The William D. Ford Federal Direct Loan Program, in which the government is your lender.
-(A second one, the Federal Perkins Loan Program, expired October 2015.)
+(A second one, the Federal Perkins Loan Program, expired 9/30/17, although Congressional bills have been introduced that support its extension.)
 Undergraduates can borrow between $5,500 and $12,500 for a Direct Loan.

 To get federal student loans, the first step is to fill out a Free Application for Federal Student Aid (FAFSA).
 That information will provide the basis of your financial aid package.
 For more information on loans, grants, scholarships, and other college funding sources, head to our section all about how to pay for college.